 Meet the Team

-AK has played volleyball for 12 years and is a member of the Kosovo National Volleyball Team.
+AK has played volleyball for 14 years and is a member of the Kosovo National Volleyball Team.
 She moved to Charlotte in 1999 to escape the Kosovo-Serbia War.
-AK loves to travel and see new places.
-AK has three years of coaching experience and has coached locally for several years, both in club and as the Head Volleyball Coach at Hopewell High School.
+AK has coached locally for several years, both in club and as the Head Volleyball Coach at Hopewell High School.
 Her volleyball philosophy and life motto is: “Be better than the person/player I was yesterday for I am my only competition.”
 AK previously coached QCVA’s 16s, 17s and 18s teams.

-Moana is a senior at Johnson & Wales University and co-captain of the volleyball team.
-She is a setter who has played volleyball for 12 years, won a DII national championship in 2018 and been recognized twice as an All-American in the USCAA.
+Moana played four years for Johnson & Wales University, where she served as co-captain.
+She is a setter who has played volleyball for 14 years, won a DII national championship in 2018 and been recognized twice as an All-American in the USCAA.
 Coach Moana is in her fourth season coaching at QCVA.
 She believes that a strong work ethic and positivity will set up athletes for success both on and off the court.

-Coach Kurt grew up in Charlotte, where she played volleyball for Myers Park High School.
+Crystal grew up in Charlotte, where she played volleyball for Myers Park High School.
 While there, she earned MVP, All-Conference and 2001-2002 Southwestern 4A Conference Player of the Year.
 Kurt attended UNC-Chapel Hill and played on the UNC Club Volleyball Team.
-Kurt has coached for 11 years and has a passion for holistic athlete development and community service.
+Crystal has coached for 12 years and has a passion for holistic athlete development and community service.
 She works closely with QCVA’s coaches on our training programs and supports athletes’ college recruitment efforts.

-A junior at Johnson & Wales University, Lynasia plays libero for the school’s volleyball team.
+A senior at Johnson & Wales University, Lynasia plays libero for the school’s team.
 She won a DII national championship in 2018 with J&W and a high state championship in 2016.
-She is a libero who has played volleyball for nine years.
+Lynasia has played volleyball for ten years.
 She believes having a positive mindset and working hard is a way to having a successful volleyball career.